Red Light District Orderlies: Confessions and trial

 During the interrogation, Kopay admitted his guilt in the murders and testified against his accomplices, after which both Turochkin and Vershinin were arrested on the same day.
-In addition, he confessed to another crime that was unrelated to the murders – Kopay claimed that he and a former colleague from the police department, Nikolai Ledyaev, attempte to rob a trade organization and wounded a security guard in the process.
+In addition, he confessed to another crime that was unrelated to the murders – Kopay claimed that he and a former colleague from the police department, Nikolai Ledyaev, attempted to rob a trade organization and wounded a security guard in the process.
 Ledyaev was soon arrested and interrogated, and while he admitted to knowing about the murders, he was not directly involved.

 The gang's motive was quickly established to be misogynistic, as all three believed that women engaged in prostitution were contributing to the moral decay of girls and women in society due to their lifestyle.
 Kopay, who had an excellent memory, accurately recalled the appearance of the victims and what clothes they wore.
 Both he and Vershinin expressed no remorse for their actions, in stark contrast to Turochkin, who burst into tears during one of the interrogations.